jkcoderdev/laravel-hello-docker/README.md

 ## Project setup

-You need to have Docker installed.
-If you use Windows, you need to use WSL (Windows Subsystem for Linux).
+Requirements:
+- Linux or Windows with WSL (Windows Subsystem for Linux)
+- Docker CLI and Make tools

 ### Development